ESzyszka/PPL-A-licence/README.md

 - wartosc standardowej atmosfery
 - cisnienie od tej samej izobary
 - mgla vs zamglenie
 -** chmury istotne operacyjne - cloud of operational significance**: cloud with the height of cloud base below 1500m or below the highest minimum sector altitude, whichever is greater or a cumulonimbus cloud or a towering cumulus cloud at any height
+ -  minimum sector altitude
+ -  CAVOK w Krakowie 6900